Permanent Mission of Canada to the UN Gender Pledge

 - The Permanent Mission leadership will regularly communicate to all staff the priority of gender equality.

-- The Permanent Mission will enforce a zero-tolerance policy on sexual harassment.
+- The Permanent Mission will enforce a zero-tolerance policy on sexual harassment, for both mission staff and visitors to the mission.
 Furthermore, employees will be encouraged to report sexual harassment and be provided with a confidential mechanism to do so.

 - The Permanent Mission will regularly conduct a gender audit every two years to assess and review the differential impact of working methods and working conditions on men and women, to encourage work-life balance, and to review the institutionalization of gender equality in the policies, programs, structures, and interactions of the mission.